MikroElektronika/mikrosdk_click_v2/clicks/usbuartiso/README.md

 ## Example Description

-> This example demonstrates the use of USB UART ISO click board by processing
+> This example demonstrates the use of USB UART ISO Click board by processing
 > the incoming data and displaying them on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c
 void application_init ( void )